Be Smart With Your Money And Change Your Life

 Takeaway #2: Ask for help when you need it

 And no, this isn’t a paid endorsement; it’s an enthusiastic referral from a raving fan and extremely satisfied client.
 (Plus I promised them if they helped me, I would talk about them on my blog.
-Well here you go; I am a woman of my word!).
+Well here you go guys; I am a woman of my word!).
 These guys were awesome.

-These guys were the proverbial white knights galloping in and saving the day.
+These guys were the proverbial white knights galloping in and saving my day.
 They got me all the money I needed to get my bills caught up, my rent and car paid, groceries, co-pays, etc., and they did it all in less than 48 hours after I contacted them.

 This whole episode taught me some important lessons; be insured, have a good attorney that you can call when you’re hurt or in trouble, and remember this legal funding industry.
 I mean, who knew that it was possible to leverage something as intangible and speculative as a future lawsuit settlement when you really need money?